Dettrax/Dettrax.github.io/README.md

 ## About Me

-I am currently pursuing a Master's in Data Science at the New Jersey Institute of Technology (NJIT), where I maintain a GPA of 3.75.
-My research focuses on advancing the field of machine learning and AI through innovative projects and applications.
-I specialize in Python, C++, machine learning, AI, neural networks, reinforcement learning, and more.

-At NJIT, I am part of a cutting-edge research team working on integrating state-space models with graph neural networks to enhance their predictive capabilities in dynamic environments.
-This work has led to significant improvements in model generalization, making it a cornerstone of my research endeavors.

-In addition to my academic pursuits, I engage in applied research, such as developing advanced predictive models for financial markets and improving disease prediction algorithms using deep learning techniques applied to FMRI data.
+I am a passionate Data Science Master’s student at the New Jersey Institute of Technology.
+My academic and research journey has been focused on exploring innovative solutions in machine learning, deep learning, and natural language processing.
+Specifically, I am interested in developing faster alternatives to transformers by leveraging state-space models.
+As a Research Assistant, I have worked on projects ranging from dynamic graph embedding to Alzheimer’s disease prediction, where I have developed models like MambaG2G that push the boundaries of existing technologies.

+Beyond research, I have practical experience in cloud infrastructure optimization, data pipeline implementation, and software development from my time at Accenture.
+I am deeply committed to advancing research that not only challenges the status quo but also has a tangible, positive impact on human well-being.
+Through my work, I strive to contribute to fields that can make a difference in the world.

 - **LinkedIn:** [linkedin.com/in/ashish-pandey-005239315](https://www.linkedin.com/in/ashish-pandey-005239315/)
 - **GitHub:** [github.com/Dettrax](https://github.com/Dettrax)